Blood Pressure Monitors:

 In addition to traditional cuff-based blood pressure monitors, more and more so-called "cuff-less" monitors (without a cuff) are being developed, which are often integrated into networked objects and utilise photoplethysmography (PPG) technology.
 Here, the blood flow is recorded by measuring light changing and absorption on the surface of the skin.
 The validation of this technology has not yet been completed, and remains prone to greater inaccuracies than other methods.

 In case of hypertension, self-measurement allows an evaluation of the treatment efficiency.
-Beside the classical electronic device, the HUAWEI WATCH D appears as an easy and accurate device in order to appreciate the results of the treatment.
+Beside the classical electronic device, the HUAWEI WATCH D appears as an easy and accurate device to assess the results of the treatment.
+With the introduction of the HUAWEI WATCH D2, users can now benefit from enhanced monitoring capabilities, including the new ABPM feature, which provides even more precise blood pressure tracking over a 24-hour period.

-In addition to these wristband-less blood pressure measuring devices, the HUAWEI WATCH D watch is particularly noteworthy as it has an inflatable pouch within the wristband.
+In addition to these wristband-less blood pressure measuring devices, the HUAWEI WATCH D and HUAWEI WATCH D2 are particularly noteworthy as it has an inflatable pouch within the wristband.
 For the measurement, this pouch is inflated using a mini-pump integrated into the watch and an oscillometric method is applied.
-The observed results of the HUAWEI WATCH D’s blood pressure measurements are well validated with deviations of ± 3 mmHg compared to the reference measurements.
+The observed results of the blood pressure measurements are well validated, with deviations of ± 3 mmHg compared to the reference measurements.

 The measurement was taken within 30 seconds in a seated position, with the wrist at heart level.
 The result of the measurement is shown immediately on the watch display and also transmitted to a smartphone if the Huawei Health App is installed on it.

-Measuring blood pressure with the HUAWEI WATCH D is easy to perform, and results appear to be reliable.
+Measuring blood pressure with the HUAWEI WATCH D, as well as the HUAWEI WATCH D2, is easy to perform, and the results appear to be reliable.
 This makes it easy to recognise high blood pressure, monitor the effectiveness of treatment and take into account fluctuations in blood pressure related to the environment, stress and general health.

-Top results: The HUAWEI WATCH D enables simple and accurate measurement of blood pressure values.
+Top results: The HUAWEI WATCH D enables simple and accurate measurement of blood pressure values, with 24-hour ambulatory blood pressure monitoring available on the HUAWEI WATCH D2.

 The measurements obtained with the HUAWEI WATCH D were validated in several comparative studies using the standard method [3].
 These studies showed absolutely satisfactory correlations without statistically significant differences.

 In conclusion and to summarise, high blood pressure, or hypertension, is a highly important risk factor for cardiovascular disease.
 In most cases, it is not recognised.
 Although the diagnosis and treatment are the responsibility of the doctor, people play an important role in the detection of hypertension, as well as in the effectiveness of treatment when it occurs.
-The HUAWEI WATCH D is recommended method of self-measurement due to its ease of use and reliability.
+I would recommend using a HUAWEI WATCH D or HUAWEI WATCH D2 as a method of self-measurement due to its ease of use and reliability.
 Compared to conventional measuring devices, it is intuitive and easy to use.

-In addition to blood pressure functions, the watch offers a whole range of health applications, including ECG, heart rate, activity monitoring and much more, which not only supports heart health, but gives a well-rounded overview of one’s health situation on the wrist.
+In addition to blood pressure functions, the watch offers a whole range of health applications, including ECG, heart rate, activity monitoring, and much more, which not only supports heart health but also provides a well-rounded overview of one’s health situation on the wrist.
+The HUAWEI WATCH D2 further enhances this with APBM and 24-hour continuous monitoring.

-The HUAWEI WATCH D and the ECG feature is intended to be used by people aged 18 years and over, but is not intended to replace any medical diagnosis or treatment.
+HUAWEI WATCH D and HUAWEI WATCH D2 are intended to be used by people aged 18 years and over, but is not intended to replace any medical diagnosis or treatment.
 Data obtained during the use of this device and feature is for personal reference only.
-Before using the device, please carefully read the Quick Start Guide, Wearing Guide, and Instruction for Use.
+Before using the device, please carefully read the Quick Start Guide and Wearing Guide and Instructions for Use.

-Due to national restrictions on obtaining approval / registration as a medical device, the HUAWEI WATCH D and will only be available in selected European markets, and the ECG feature only works on watches and smartphones purchased in countries where the service is available.
+Due to national restrictions on obtaining approval / registration as a medical device, HUAWEI WATCH D and HUAWEI WATCH D2 will only be available in selected European markets, and the ECG feature only works on watches and smartphones purchased in countries where the service is available.

 Heart rate, SpO2, stress and skin temperature are not medical device features, monitoring data and results are for reference only and should not be used as a basis for medical diagnosis or treatment.